-The following article on how to be a scuba diving instructor is a guest post by Mo.
+The following article on how to be a scuba diving instructor is authored by Mo.

 “When are you getting a real job?” is a question I get asked just about every time I get on the phone with my dad.